smart-edge-open/edgeapps/applications/cdn-caching/nginx/README.md

 Helm is used to deploy the CDN application.
 Please refer to [Helm website](https://helm.sh/) for further details.
 Clone the edgeapps repo and the nginx based CDN helm chart is available under "applications/cdn-caching/nginx/".

 > **Note:** The values.yaml file contain the key and default values used to customize the templates, during the helm deployment.
 Comments that explain the roles of the keys and their possible vaues are added in the values.yaml file.
 The example folder will contain further example values files.
-Users can pass custom values via the helm install command line, either as a file or as key-value pairs.

 > **Note:** Provide the proper values for the origin server and the disk storage locations, where the contents need to be cached.